karanvir12/vine/roadmap/implementers-guide/src/types/network.md

 }

 struct TopologyPeerInfo {
-	/// The validator's known peer IDs.
+	/// The validator's known vine IDs.
 	peer_ids: Vec<PeerId>,
 	/// The index of the validator in the discovery keys of the corresponding
 	/// `SessionInfo`.
 This can extend _beyond_ the set of active parachain validators.